-There is two different SEER ratings for any heat pump, one for cooling, and one for heating.
+There are two different SEER ratings for any heat pump, one for cooling and one for heating.

-The higher the number the better.
-For example 19 SEER is better then 17 SEER.
+The higher the number, the better.
+For example, 19 SEER is better than 17 SEER.

-The lowest SEER Rating to consider for 2019 is 16 SEER for cooling and 9 SEER for Heating but higher the better.
+The lowest SEER Rating to consider is 16 SEER for cooling and 9 SEER for Heating but the higher, the better.